mozilla/ActiveData/docs/compare_JSONPath.md

         }
     ]}

-Even this form normalized: The `item_type` context is required to interpret any inventory item: It is better to annotate all the inventory items with the `item_type`; which will allow use to flatten the structure further.
+This is not fully denormalized: The `item_type` context is required to interpret any inventory item.
+It is better to annotate all the inventory items with the `item_type`; which will allow use to flatten the structure further.

-This transformation can be done with

-    {
-        "from":{"items":"store"},
-        "select":{
-            "name":"store",
-            "aggregate":"union",
-            "value":{
-                "from":"..value",
-                "select":[
-                    {"name":"item_type", "value":"..name"}
-                    "."
-                ]
-            }
-        }
-    }

-Which results in an explicit, and flatter structure:
+Which results well formed data: It is explicit; every property is names.
+It is flatter, so easier to manipulate.
+It is denormalized, so each record stands on its own.

     {"store":[
         {